 To continue collaborating with brands – it’s important to me that it’s the small, independent makers as well as the big names; not for social kudos, but purely because they’re doing great things and we want to give the best creatives as much of a platform as possible.
 The big brand alignments are also incredibly important, we want to continue building those relationships and to become a platform for them to launch products with.
 We also want to remain curatorial.

 Most excitingly, our key USP is the Token Platform, which will be launching later this year.
 It will allow our audience to share a percentage of some incredible high-value pieces.

-Overall, our vision is to be the go-to digital place for luxury, limited-edition collectibles.
-To have a really youthful, edgy feel.
-To be accessible for everyone and keep them coming back to long term.
+Overall, our vision is to be the go-to digital place for luxury, limited-edition collectibles – to have a really youthful, edgy feel and to be accessible for everyone.
 Basically, to make collecting cool again.